Gwyneth Paltrow's Goop names new CEO, plans e-commerce push

 Goop's expansion comes at a time when other celebrity-backed e-commerce companies are doing the same.
 The Honest Company, a startup co-founded by actress Jessica Alba that sells organic and environmentally friendly family products, is looking to expand in China and is planning to eventually go public.

 The bulk of U.S. retail sales still happens in brick-and-mortar stores, but e-commerce is growing much faster than retail sales overall.
-U.S. ecommerce sales will jump 15.5 percent in 2014 to $304.1 billion, according to data from eMarketer, compared to 3.7 percent for non-e-commerce sales.
+U.S. ecommerce sales will jump 15.5 percent in 2014 to $304.1 billion (£189.3 billion), according to data from eMarketer, compared to 3.7 percent for non-e-commerce sales.

 (Reporting by Deepa Seetharaman; Editing by Cynthia Osterman)